Hentra/dyndns-netcup-go/README.md

 * Multi host support (nice when you need to update both `@` and `*`)
 * IPv6 support
 * Verbose option (when you specify `-v` you get plenty information)
+* Cache IP of the executing machine and only update when it changes

 ### Missing